ZhaoKe1024/Audio-Record-WebPage/README.md

 open index.html through 127.0.0.1:8000

-then record your cough audio and input table blocks, then submit.
+then record your cough audio and fill out the form blocks, then submit it.

 ```
 sudo mysql -uroot -p